Mohit20Kumar/LuminateProject-AmritaBlockCamp/README.md

 # Luminate Project

 Luminate is an application which safely stores medical records of patients using Blockchain.
-It also uses Machine Learning and Artificial Intelligence let the patients know about their reports in a better way.
+It also uses Machine Learning and Artificial Intelligence to let the patients know about their reports in a better way.

 ## Techstack Used
 React JS